 The Mary Kelley Prize in the History of Women, Gender, and Sexuality for 2017

-The 2015 inaugural Mary Kelley Prize went to Jen Manion, in recognition of her book entitled Liberty’s Prisoners: Carceral Culture in Early America (University of Pennsylvania Press, 2015).
-Jen Manion is an associate professor of history at Amherst College.
+The 2017 Mary Kelley Prize went to Leigh Fought, in recognition of her book entitled Women in the World of Frederick Douglass (Oxford University Press, 2017).
+Leigh Fought is an Assistant Professor of History at LeMoyne College.

 The 2017 Ralph D. Gray Article Prize went to Tyson Reeder in recognition of his 2017 Journal of the Early Republic article entitled “Liberty with the Sword: Jamaican Maroons, Haitian Revolutionaries, and American Liberty.”
 Tyson Reeder is an Assistant Professor at the University of Virginia/Assistant Editor of the Papers of James Madison.

 SHEAR Dissertation Prize for 2017

 The SHEAR Manuscript Prize went to Nora Slonimsky in recognition of her 2017 CUNY dissertation entitled “‘The Engine Of Free Expression’: The Political Economy Of Copyright In The Colonial British Atlantic And Early National United States.”
 Nora Slonimsky is Gardiner Assistant Professor of History, Iona College and the Institute for Thomas Paine Studies